Behavioral interview questions may seem simple, but answering them well is one of the best ways to stand out in a competitive tech job market.

 Demonstrate your proficiency in project management, problem-solving, and your commitment to achieving successful outcomes under pressure.

-Use an example of a time where the odds were stacked against you - it will make for a more interesting and compelling answer.
+Use an example of a time when the odds were stacked against you.
+It will make for a more interesting and compelling answer, as it will also show how you perform under pressure.

 Example answer: